chamie/jb-dyn-scroll-chat/README.md

 ### `start-be`

 Builds the Back-End and starts the server.
-If the Front-End is already built, that's enough to see at [http://localhost:3001](http://localhost:3001).
+If the Front-End is already built, that's enough to open the app at [http://localhost:3001](http://localhost:3001).

 ### `build-fe`